Guidance, Soft skills & personality

 The unfulfilled expectations are now also disappointing him.”
 What kind of person reacts so bitchily and aggressively to a normal email?”, “I’m supposed to work with someone like that! – I’m not going to put up with that!”
 He will also blame the other person – and react violently.

-Now comes circle number three in the conflict spiral: you had actually expected your colleague to apologize contritely after your rebuke; that he would ruefully admit that it wasn’t right to keep you waiting so long.
-In the end, they had difficulties as a result.
+This is followed by circle number three in the conflict spiral: you had actually expected your colleague to apologize contritely after your rebuke; that he would ruefully admit that it wasn’t right to keep you waiting so long.
+After all, it got you into trouble.
 But this expectation is disappointed.
 The colleague doesn’t show the slightest bit of understanding, in fact he reacts in a snotty manner.
-“Cheeky!” they say and strike back…
+“Cheeky!” you say and strike back… to be continued…

 What can be done to prevent this from happening in the first place?

-At every level of the conflict spiral, you have options to stop the spiral from continuing, options to get out.
+At every level of the conflict spiral, you have options to stop the spiral, options to get out.
 Here are some of them:

 Communicate expectations